It all started when we move into our new home.

 Step one is of course CLEAN!
 Get all the dust, dirt, grime, and soap residue off your countertops.
 Make sure they’re super dry, then move on to step 2.

-STEP 2: REMOVE THE FAUCET & TAPE EVERYTHING
+STEP 2: REMOVE THE FAUCET (IF NECESSARY & TAPE EVERYTHING

 STEP 3: START PAINTING!